debosmit11/website-project/README.md

 added a contact us section.
-added a team with various roles and icons. added a movie listing section with drop down menu to select genre. added novel listing with original books with working google drive link, icon and description. added upcoming project section. lastly a follow us and different icons for social media and ending banner.
+added a team with various roles and icons. added a movie listing section with drop down menu to select genre. added novel listing with original books with working file link, icon and description. added upcoming project section. lastly a follow us and different icons for social media and ending banner.